-Crock Pot Pinto Beans are slow-cooked until pinto beans are tender and the chunks of ham are tender and juicy.
+Crock Pot Pinto Beans are slow-cooked until pinto beans are tender.
+Loaded with chunks of juicy tender ham steak.
 Serve yourself a heaping bowl of crock pot pinto beans with sweet honey cornbread for an easy comforting meal.

 Pinto Beans in the Crock Pot is the easiest way to make fork-tender pinto beans every single time.
-The fastest way is in the Instant Pot, but honestly, the slow cooker beats out the instant pot and traditional stovetop.
+The fastest way to cook Pinto Beans is in an Instant Pot, but honestly, the slow cooker beats out the instant pot and traditional stovetop.

 I grew up on this pinto beans and ham recipe and it is comfort food for the soul.
 My mother would make a huge pot and there were always leftovers the next day.
-She called it a poor man’s dinner because it was so cheap to make.
+She called it a poor man’s dinner because it was and still is a cheap dinner to make.

 If you love pinto beans and ham you have to try my Slow Cooker White Beans and Sausage recipe.

 This Pinto Beans Crock Pot Recipe is so simple.
 You dump in all the ingredients, set it, and forget it.
 The beans and ham are fork-tender after cooking on high for 5 hours.
 The aroma will make your mouth water.

 - Dry Pinto Beans

 How to Cook Pinto Beans in a Crock Pot

 Yep, you read the recipe below right?
 I don’t soak my beans overnight.
 I rinse the pinto beans and dump them straight into the slow cooker.

 Instead of water, I use chicken broth.
 It gives the beans a great flavor.
 If you can get your broth to taste good.
 Your beans will taste good.